z-bj/z-bj/README.md

 My passion is to create **emotional experiences** at
 <br>the intersection of art, design, and digital.

-I love staying up-to-date with the latest technologies
-<br>and continuously expanding my skillset.

 ⤷ **React** since 2020. **User-centered** and very attracted by<br>Creative UI, **UX**, and Product Design.
 Trained as an **_Architect_**,<br>I used to draw the city.
 Now, I build<br>your place in the cloud!<br>
 ☁